 It all adds up to it making sense to buy a new car, if you can afford to do so – not only are new cars cheaper here than in Northern Europe, you’ll get more for it when you come to sell it!

 Having said that, there are now some reasonable options when it comes to searching out second hand vehicles.
 Next to Mega Centro, and opposite Deiland, you’ll find Multi Car and just along from there Autos Dibar, who sell off Plus Car’s ex rental cars, which are generally in good condition.
-In Arrecife, you’ll find The British Garage, and several small independent traders like Autos VIP, Sport Zentrum and Amicars.
+In Arrecife, you’ll find several small independent traders like Autos VIP, Sport Zentrum and Amicars.

 There is a free publication called Motor 40, but the best place to seek out private sales is through the free magazine Estohay, or take a look at their website.
 There are also a few "cars for sale" groups on Facebook.

 Cars are rarely prepared well for sale here – quite often they are simply driven into the showroom and given a quick clean.
 On one hand that means you’re seeing the car the way it really is, but on the other hand, you may be disappointed at how it looks!